 - Coordination in the movement of rows of cilia causes the water laden with food to be steered into the gullet.
 Example: Paramoecium

-- Sporozoans: These organisms having an infectious spore-like stage in their life cycle.
+- Sporozoans: These organisms have an infectious spore-like stage in their life cycle.

 - Plasmodium- a malarial parasite, causes malaria, a disease that has a hazardous effect on the human population.

-Fungi are eukaryotic organism which is either unicellular or multicellular saprotrophs having filaments which grow through soil, wood and other substrates.
+Fungi are eukaryotic organism which is either unicellular or multicellular saprotrophs having filaments that grow through the soil, wood, and other substrates.